Blendify/blender-manual/blender_docs/manual/editors/timeline.rst

 Timeline Editor
 ***************

-The *Timeline* editor, identified by a clock icon, is not much of an editor, but more used to view information and control animation playback.
+The *Timeline* editor, identified by a clock icon, is used for viewing keyframes, scrubbing the playhead and animation controls.

 .. figure:: /images/editors_timeline_interface.png

    The Timeline.

 The *Timeline* is one of an animator's most useful tools as it can give a broad overview of a scene's animation.
-The Timeline can communicate the current time frame, either in frames or in seconds, where the keyframes are of the active object, the start and end frames of your animation, markers, etc.
+The Timeline can communicate the current frame, either in frames or in seconds, where the keyframes are of the active object, the start and end frames of your animation, markers, etc.

 The *Timeline* has *Player Controls*, to play, pause the animation,